Stuart Gharty

 In season 6, Gharty is transferred to homicide as a result of a "departmental rotation" program recently implemented in the Baltimore Police Department.
 As a homicide detective partnered with Laura Ballard (to whom he is extremely loyal), Gharty sometimes displays racist paranoia, homophobia and other forms of pettiness, but for the most part redeems himself as a police officer, demonstrating aptitude, confidence, and devotion he had not exhibited as a patrolman.
 In the season 6 finale, he and Ballard are both wounded during a gunfight in the squad room; the shooter also kills three uniformed officers before being shot dead by several other detectives.

 John Munch, despite describing Gharty as a "buddy" on at least one occasion, is openly disdainful of his presence in the unit, and begins in season 7 to openly question Gharty's statement that he served in Vietnam.
 Gharty and Munch also clash when both fall for bartender Billie Lou, as Gharty had begun an affair with her that led to his divorce but she ended up with (and briefly married) Munch.
 After Munch illegally obtains Gharty's service records and finds he received an "other than honorable" discharge, Gharty tells the whole story: he witnessed American troops committing atrocities against the residents of a village, and a superior officer ordered Gharty onto a waiting helicopter, only to then allow the unit to continue massacring the villagers.
 Gharty had briefly threatened his superior with a weapon during this confrontation, resulting in disciplinary action for insubordination and eventually his discharge.

 Gharty gets a divorce from his wife early in Season 7, and begins drinking heavily later in that season before he is able to pull himself together.

 The Movie

 In Homicide: The Movie, Gharty has been promoted to Lieutenant and succeeded Lt.
 Giardello as homicide shift commander, since Giardello is running for Mayor.
-Gharty admits that he was promoted and given Giardello's old position - for which he is almost totally unqualified - because the bosses know they can push him around and that he was not going to last much longer on the streets.
+Gharty admits that he was promoted and given Giardello's old position - which he is very aware he is unqualified for - because the bosses know they can push him around and that he was not going to last much longer on the streets.
 Gharty is forced to stand by and watch Captain Roger Gaffney dismiss retired detective Pembleton, who return to work with his partner Tim Bayliss with the hope of helping find Giardello's shooter.
-Despite Gharty's personal dislike for Pembleton, he respects the man's investigative skills and ignores the bosses (on Pembleton's advice), giving him and Bayliss the chance to work Giardello's shooting, which they solve.
+Pembleton tells Gharty he never had high regard for him but knows he is not this pathetic, not least in a situation involving someone who always backed and supported Gharty.
+Gharty respects Pembleton enough to be swayed by his investigative skills and ignores the bosses (on Pembleton's advice), giving him and Bayliss the chance to work Giardello's shooting, which they solve.